LIBREhub/fiber-coupled-laser-illumination/sistema-optico.md

 For this step, you must have the extended optical tube, assembled in the previous step.

-Place [clamps] on a horizontal surface at a distance of 25 mm between both parts.
-Then, assemble optical tube to both [clamps] by pressing down.
+Two tube [clamps] will be used to hold the light output parallel to a horizontal surface.
+Place the two tube clamps on a horizontal surface at a distance of 25 mm between both parts.
+Then, fit the [optical tube] into both clamps by pressing down on the tube on top of the clamps.

 ![](images/tubo-extendido-abrazadera.jpg)
 ![](images/tubo-extendido-abrazadera_1.jpg)